 3. Buyer Persona

-The buyer person is a portrait of your ideal client, which helps focus your product/service and guide all the segmentation of the brand.
-Sometimes it may be necessary to define more than one profile if you have product lines for different types of people.
+The buyer persona is a portrait of your ideal client, which helps focus your product/service and guide your segmentation strategy.
+Sometimes it may be necessary to define more than one persona if you have product lines for different types of people.

 - The customer's current relationship with your brand

 - Their aspirations and needs in relation to your brand

 A good plan should outline what kind of content you are going to create and how you are going to distribute it among your target audience.
 You can define different formats and create a content calendar that helps with planning.

 When it comes to creating the content, align it to both the buyer persona you just defined and the different consideration phases.
 The more the user has advanced in the conversion funnel, the more specific and focused the content should be.

 Keywords are the backbone of SEO, SEM, and all of the content that you are going to create.
 When it comes to keyword research, you have to take into account the following parameters.